initia-labs/minitswap-hook/README.md

 async function instantiateContract() {
   const msg = new MsgInstantiateContract(
     key.accAddress,
-    undefined, // Contract should not upgradable
+    undefined, // Contract should not be upgradeable CODE_ID,
-    CODE_ID,
     'minitswap-hook',
     Buffer.from('{}').toString('base64'),